 ‘Looking pretty stormy!’
 I say, as I unlock my car.

 ‘You’re the third person to tell me that,’ he says.

 I find his rooted cynicism helps, though.
 Here we have this strange and unsettling weather feature, but to the groundsman it’s all just one more thing to piss him off.
 I bet if we met at the edge of the world, everything and everyone in flames, a terrifying vortex swirling open and dragging the very universe into its maw, he’d be there, plodding along the rim of it all, waving his hand at the Apocalypse: ‘Tossers’.

-By the time I reach the patient’s address, the sky has taken on a brooding, ochreous tinge, the sun burning through it all with a liquid fire.
-Birds are prematurely hurrying back to their roosts.
-The street lamps are coming on.
+By the time I reach the patient’s address, the sky has taken on a brooding tone, the sun burning through it all with liquid fire.
+Birds are prematurely hurrying back to their roosts, and the street lamps are coming on.
 The whole thing feels more like an eclipse, like we’re moving towards Totality.